Posted in health equity

 COVID-19 can be airborne – Reframe your messages

-Evidence is growing that COVID-19 can transmit through the air.
+Evidence is growing that COVID-19 can transmit through air.
 Need evidence?
 Julian W Tang et al.’s BMJ article dissects the evidence.
 Furthermore, governments are changing their health education messages accordingly.
 In this video clip, the Canadian government are now promoting adequate ventilation as a method of reducing transmission. https://www.youtube.com/watch?v=ZZjTT4nrWu4&t=24s

 Continue Reading...